Have Questions?

 Southwest Community Health Center is 4.1 miles from Fairfield, Connecticut

-Southwest Community Health Center has been providing recovery treatment and rehab services to people who live in the Fairfield area.
+Southwest Community Health Center has been providing recovery treatment and rehab services to people who live in the Fairfield, CT. area.
 Today, Southwest Community Health Center provides services like group therapy, substance abuse counseling approach, dual diagnosis drug rehab, couple/family therapy, cognitive/behavior therapy, contingency management/motivational incentive and others in line with its belief of following rehab treatments that work best to help addicts achieve sobriety.

 This drug and alcohol treatment program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - outpatient day treatment, long term drug rehab facilities, inpatient addiction treatment centers, inpatient detox programs, short term drug rehab programs and others.